 Certificated Notes.
-If any depositary is at any time unwilling or unable to continue as a depositary for notes for the reasons set forth above under "--Form, Denomination, Book-Entry Procedures and Transfer--Global Notes", Huntsman ICI Chemicals will issue certificates for such notes in definitive, fully registered, non-global form without interest coupons in exchange for the Dollar Global Note or the Euro Global Note, as the case may be.
-Certificates for notes delivered in exchange for any global note or beneficial interests therein will be registered in the names, and issued in any approved denominations, requested by DTC, Euroclear, Cedelbank or the Common Depositary (in accordance with their customary procedures). at the office or agency maintained by Huntsman ICI Chemicals for such purpose in the Borough of Manhattan, The City of New York, which initially will be the office of the trustee or of the Transfer Agent in Luxembourg.
+If any depositary is at any time unwilling or unable to continue as a depositary for notes for the reasons set forth above under "-Form, Denomination, Book-Entry Procedures and Transfer--Global Notes", Huntsman ICI Chemicals will issue certificates for such notes in definitive, fully registered, non-global form without interest coupons in exchange for the Dollar Global Note or the Euro Global Note, as the case may be.
+Certificates for notes delivered in exchange for any global note or beneficial interests therein will be registered in the names, and issued in any approved denominations, requested by DTC, Euroclear, Cedelbank or the Common Depositary (in accordance with their customary procedures).

+The holder of a non-global note may transfer such note by surrendering it at the office or agency maintained by Huntsman ICI Chemicals for such purpose in the Borough of Manhattan, The City of New York, which initially will be the office of the trustee or of the Transfer Agent in Luxembourg.
 Upon transfer or partial redemption of any note, new certificates may be obtained from the Transfer Agent in Luxembourg.